 “The Kegel weight will help strengthen the pelvic floor muscles just as using weights daily in the gym would help strengthen your legs or shoulder or abdominals,” she adds.
 “It is going to take time, too; it’s not going to happen overnight.”

 Some may experience the opposite frustration; being able to use the heaviest Kegel weights, while still experiencing symptoms of pelvic floor weakness.
 In these cases, adding some water-based lubricant to the weight can make it more challenging.
 Some also find it helpful to add physical movement, such as light exercise, to increase the challenge, however, do not exceed ten to fifteen minutes with the weight in.

 Accepting your body’s current ability with gentleness and grace is an important step in avoiding feelings of disappointment as you move toward recovery.
 In many cases, pushing your body too far is detrimental to sustainable increases in strength.
 It can also lead to discouragement, which makes consistent use difficult.
 Identifying and connecting with the truth about your body and the process of recovery is a helpful way to ensure that your emotions are supporting your physical recovery, rather than detracting from it.

 “It’s important to keep in mind that any weight will help strengthen your pelvic floor muscles if you use them consistently over time,” says Dr. Olson.
 “Progress doesn't happen overnight, so be kind and gracious to yourself during the process!”

-The bottom line, says Dr. Olson, is that there can be a lot of emotions that surface when undergoing pelvic floor therapy, especially if you're not progressing as quickly as you like.
-She urges patience, reminds you that therapy is a process, and that she and the rest of IntimateRose.com is there to help you along the way.
+“The bottom line is there can be a lot of emotions that surface when undergoing pelvic floor therapy, especially if you're not progressing as quickly as you like,” she says.
+“Be patient.
+Therapy is a process, and our team at Intimate Rose is here to help you along the way.”